Nomesh88/To-do/README.md

 ## Update to be made

--Add a completed status of the project
+- Add a completed status of the project.
--Set status a dropdown select
+- Set status a dropdown select.
--Set Status based on deadline selected
+- Set Status based on deadline selected.

 # To-Do List App